Summarize spoken text strategy

 key information as possible.
 They can use the Erasable Noteboard Booklet that they are provided with at the test

-center, or simply type their notes on screen.
+center, or simply type their notes on the screen.
 It is also important to note down any terms, especially academic

 ones, definitions, factual and statistical information.